 Sleep (more specifically, enforcing a bedtime on myself!)
 Since my word for the year is Steady, I’ve been doing some brainstorming about things that make me feel steady vs unsteady in various situations.
 I’ve come to the conclusion that almost everything in life is more manageable after a good night’s sleep.
 My baby still wakes up once a night most nights, and I have to wake up around 5:30am on the days I commute, so it really is essential for me to go to bed at a decent hour.
 My goal is 10:30, and I’ve made it most nights, even when I’d rather stay up and watch another episode of Friends!

 Moisturize moisturize moisturize.
-Fingers crossed, knock on wood, no whammies no whammies no whammies… I think I’ve managed to avoid the horrible dry skin and never-healing cracked knuckles that plagued me last winter.
+Fingers crossed, knock on wood, no whammies no whammies no whammies… I think I’ve managed to avoid the horrible dry skin and never-healing cracked knuckles that plagued me last winter with the dermaroller amazon.
 Earth Science Almond Aloe SPF 15 face lotion + argan oil for the dry patches on my face + Aveeno body lotion + Made On hard lotion for my knuckles and cuticles + eos Sweet Mint lip balm is my winning combination.
 (Wow… that’s a lot of stuff.
 I swear I’m not really that high maintenance!)

 Temperate Vortex.
 I don’t think the warm streak we had mid-January has an official name, but 50s and 60s in January is AMAZING.
 What a difference from last year!